yusufbuyruk/homeexchange/README.md

 In the home exchange matching algorithm, the `PREFERENCE_RANK` value must be calculated for each agent.
 This value answers the question: **"What is my index number in the preference list of the first agent on my preference list?"** The agent with the smallest `PREFERENCE_RANK` value is paired with its first choice.
 If two agents have the same `PREFERENCE_RANK`, a tie is broken by random selection.
 Once a match is found, the paired agents are removed from the matching pool, and other agents update their preference lists.
 Agents with empty preference lists are also removed from the matching pool.
 The process is repeated until no agents remain in the matching pool.

-The pseudocode of the Preference-Rank Matching Algorithm can be seen below.
+### Pseudocode for the Preference-Rank Matching Algorithm

 ```plaintext
 foreach a1 in agents do